 Back on “GH,” Geary used his newfound power to take several months off from the show each year to vacation in Amsterdam.
 In 2005, the actor also found time to return to the big screen in the independent feature “Car Pool Guy,” which featured several other daytime stars.
 Although Francis left the show on bad terms in 2002, Geary stayed on, nabbing two of his five post-Laura Daytime Emmys for Outstanding Lead Actor in a Drama Series.
 He won his fifth in early 2006 for scenes in which Luke willed his comatose son Lucky to regain consciousness.
 While soaps have long tended to focus on younger actors, after almost 30 years of playing Luke Spencer, Geary remained a viable and charismatic leading man.

-All American Speakers is a speakers bureau and booking agency providing information on booking Anthony Geary for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Anthony Geary speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Anthony Geary for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Anthony Geary speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Anthony Geary, an inspirational motivational speaker. bio for Anthony Geary agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Anthony Geary